 Payment upon Termination

-The Act does not require employers to pay employees for any unused leave when employment ends.
+The Earned Sick and Safe Leave Act does not require employers to pay employees for any unused leave when employment ends.
 Under existing Maryland law, employers are free to decide whether to pay departing employees for any unused leave or paid time off, provided such policies are in writing.

-Under the Act an employer may, but is not required to, allow an employee to use more leave than the employee has accrued.
+Under the Earned Sick and Safe Leave Act an employer may, but is not required to, allow an employee to use more leave than the employee has accrued.
 If employment ends before the employee accrues sufficient leave to “pay back” any overdraft, the employer may deduct from the employee’s final wages the value of such “unearned” leave.
 However, the employer must have the employee’s written consent to such an offset.

 Notice and Record-Keeping